A large-scale, multi-year, scientific study

 Test groundwater, surface water, wastewater, and reclaimed water in the Hawks Prairie and Tumwater study areas for residual chemicals.

-Task 2: Treatment Effectiveness Evaluation – underway; completion expected in late 2018.
+Task 2: Treatment Effectiveness Evaluation – underway; completion expected in late summer 2021.

 Analyze where reclaimed water infiltrated at the Hawks Prairie site goes, how quickly the water travels, and how the water quality changes over time.

-Task 3: Risk Assessment – underway; completion expected in late 2018.
+Task 3: Risk Assessment – underway; completion expected in late summer 2021.

 Evaluate relative risks to people and the environment that may result from infiltrating reclaimed water to replenish groundwater.

-Task 4: Cost/ Benefit Analysis not yet begun; completion expected in early 2019.
+Task 4: Cost/ Benefit Analysis not yet begun; completion expected in winter 2021.